CircuitSoul/c4mund0n60/README.md

 - [ ] Create a mecanism that identify and ignore (don't do any enumeration) of IP's , Netblocks and CIDR from CloudFlare, Akamai, CDN's , etc.
 - [ ] Add tutorial *How to change default password of Opensearch instance*
 - [ ] Add tutorial *How to install firewalld and filter all inbound traffic in elasticsearch ports*
+- [ ] Decrease the size of the docker image